This website is not suitable for minors.

 We're sorry, however only adults over the age of 21 are allowed access to this site.

 The Tobacco industry is subject to many strict federal and state laws that govern and regulate the manufacturing, distribution, and retail sale of tobacco products.
-Giel York Tobacco Corporation and Six Nations Manufacturing are fully compliant with all tobacco regulation and maintain the highest integrity in keeping current with all newly imposed legislation.
+Giel York Tobacco Corporation and Jacobs Tobacco Company are fully compliant with all tobacco regulation and maintain the highest integrity in keeping current with all newly imposed legislation.
 The below listed agencies are primarily responsible for the tobacco industry’s overall compliance.

 Like most industries providing consumable products in the U.S., the tobacco industry is one of the most heavily regulated.
 The primary agency that governs tobacco is the Food and Drug Administration (FDA), an agency of the United States Department of Health and Human Services.
 The FDA protects and promotes public health through the regulation and supervision of food safety, tobacco products, cosmetics, and drugs and has strict policies regarding the handling of all aspects of a product recall.
 On June 22, 2009, the Family Smoking Prevention and Tobacco Control Act was signed into law.
 Under this Act, the Food and Drug Administration was given the authority to regulate all tobacco products.
 This includes the development of rules and regulations relating to the manufacturing and marketing of tobacco products.